gyorgygabor/fragment-navigation-2.0/README.md

 Fragment navigator is a simple way to navigate between fragments.

 #### Implementation steps
-1. extend your Activity the BaseFragmentActivity class.
+1. Extend your Activity the BaseFragmentActivity class.
 2. Override the getFragmentContainerID method and make it to return your fragment container layout id, which is placed in your activity`s xml
-3. extend your Fragments the BaseFragment class.
+3. Extend your Fragments the BaseFragment class.

 Now you can navigate with the *navigateTo()* method.
 This method is accessible from your Activity and Fragments as well.
 You can pass to the *navigateTo()* method  your fragment instance or class(new Fragment1(), Fragment1.class), bundle and animations.